There’s something special about escaping to nature. There’s something even more special when you get to do it with a group of friends.

-Darkness crept in and with it came a beautiful light show, not stars, but lightning.
-We watched as it rolled in but it didn’t dampen our spirits.
+Darkness crept in and with it came a beautiful light show.
+Nature’s fireworks.
+Lightning.
+We watched as the storm rolled in, but we didn’t let it dampen our spirits.
 Within the next hour, the ranger came by letting us know the area was under a severe weather warning.

-The rain started slowly but began to come more steadily.
-We packed away what couldn’t get wet into our cars, then piled into our tents.
+The rain started slowly but began to steadily increase.
+We packed our belongings into our cars, then piled into our tents.
 Before we knew it, it was pouring.
-We were safe in our tents, or so we thought.
-The rain began to seep in from all sides, making for quite a night.
-Half of the group resorted to sleeping in cars, while the other half remained steadfast and soaking wet inside their tent.
+We thought we were safe in our tents, but the rain began to seep in from all sides, making for quite a night.
+Half of the group resorted to sleeping in cars, while the other half remained steadfast and soaking wet inside their tents.

 The disheartening first night soon passed.
 We ate a quick breakfast, laid out our sleeping bags to dry, and left for our first hike of the day.
-What began as a foggy, cool day turned into a beautiful day with clear skies and sunlight.
+What began as a foggy, cool morning turned into a beautiful day with clear skies and abundant sunlight.

-After making our way back to our campsite, we met up with a few others from our group who couldn’t make it down until Saturday.
+After making our way back to our campsite, we met up with a few others from our group who couldn’t make the trip down until Saturday.
 We ate lunch, rested and regrouped, then went back out for another hike.

-We had hiked this trail before, so the three-mile round trip was simple.
+We had hiked this trail before, so the three-mile round trip was easy, breezy, and beautiful.
 The natural bridge, boulders, waterfalls, and caves made for a fun and easy hike with little to no strain.
 We were thankful, to say the least.

-After our second hike, we went back to our campsite, ate dinner, and sat around the campfire and under the stars.
-It couldn’t have been a more picture perfect moment.
+After our second hike, we went back to our campsite, ate dinner, and sat around the campfire until the stars became our ceiling.
+It couldn’t have been a more picturesque moment.
 Our sleeping bags and tents had dried during the day, which allowed us to sleep comfortably and get some much-needed rest during the night.

-The next morning we packed up our campsite and drove to the trailhead of the next hike.
-We had stopped in town beforehand to make sure we didn’t have a repeat of the day before, then began our third and final hike—another six miles round trip.
+The next morning we packed up our campsite and drove to the trailhead of our next hike.
+We had stopped in town beforehand to make sure we didn’t repeat previous day, then began our third and final hike—another six miles round trip.